Hundred-Kilobyte Lookup Tables for Efficient Single-Image Super-Resolution: Experiments

 \subsection{Implementation Details}

 {\bf Datasets and Metrics.} We train the proposed HKLUT on the DIV2K dataset~\cite{agustsson2017ntire}, a popular dataset in the SR field.
 The DIV2K dataset provides 800 training images and 100 validation images with 2K resolution and the corresponding downsampled images.
 We use the widely adopted Peak Signal-to-Noise Ratio (PSNR) and structural similarity index (SSIM)~\cite{wang2004image} as evaluation metrics.
 Five well-known datasets: Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2012single}, BSDS100~\cite{martin2001database}, Urban100~\cite{huang2015single} and Manga109~\cite{matsui2017sketch} are benchmarked.
-Following other LUT-based methods, we mainly focus on SR tasks with an upscaling factor of 4 (i.e., $4\times$ SR).
-Besides, like MuLUT~\cite{li2022mulut}, we measure and report the runtime, theoretical energy cost, and peak memory of generating a $1280\times720$ HR image from a $640\times360$ LR image.
+Following other LUT-based methods, we mainly focus on SR tasks with an upscaling factor of 4.
+We also report the runtime, theoretical energy cost, and peak memory of generating a $1280\times720$ HR image from a $640\times360$ LR image.

-{\bf Experimental setting.} Before converting into LUTs, the network is trained with 800 training images in DIV2K for 200k iterations with a batch size of 16 on Nvidia RTX 3090 GPUs, each with a 24GB buffer.
-We utilize the Adam optimizer~\cite{kingma2014adam} ($\beta_1 = 0.9$, $\beta_2 = 0.999$ and $\epsilon = 1\times10^{-8}$) with the MSE loss to train the HKLUT.
+{\bf Experimental setting.} Before converting into LUTs, the network is trained with 800 training images in DIV2K for 200k iterations with a batch size of 16 on Nvidia RTX 3090 GPUs.
+We utilize the Adam optimizer~\cite{kingma2014adam} ($\beta_1 = 0.9$, $\beta_2 = 0.999$ and $\epsilon = 1e-8$) with the MSE loss to train the HKLUT.
 The initial learning rate is set to $5\times10^{-4}$, which decays to one-tenth after 100k and 150k iterations, respectively.
 We randomly crop LR images into $48\times48$ patches as input and enhance the dataset by random rotation and flipping.
 The runtime is measured on an Intel Core i5-10505 CPU with 16GB RAM, averaged over 10 runs.